swat-ds/fps.swarthmore.edu/_posts/2019-02-12-exhibition-programming-template.md

 ---
 title: Exhibition Opening & Communal Dinner
-title_ar: "المناسبات العامة"
+title_ar: المناسبات العامة
 lang: en
 categories:
+  - public events
   - exhibition programming
-     - public events
-tags:
-  - 'artist:Osama'
+  - 'exhibit:swarthmore'
 image: artists workshop.jpg
-event_date: "March 29, 2019 6-9pm"
+event_date: 'March 29, 2019 6-9pm'
-event_location: "McCabe Library, Swarthmore College"
+event_location: 'McCabe Library, Swarthmore College'
-event_date_ar: "March 29, 2019 6-9pm"
+event_date_ar: 'March 29, 2019 6-9pm'
-event_location_ar: "McCabe Library, Swarthmore College"
+event_location_ar: 'McCabe Library, Swarthmore College'
-event_fb_url:
 published: false
+date: '2019-05-31 12:09 -0400'
 ---

 This will be the premier exhibition of artists books from world renowned book artists Islam Aly, Maureen Cummins, Erik Ruin, Courtney Bowles and Mark Strandquist that weave archival research of refugee and migrant experiences with contemporary Syrian and Iraqi narratives of resettlement to Philadelphia.
 Their works will be exhibited alongside the works made by Syrian and Iraqi project collaborators that were produced throughout a series of workshops led by the project artists, as well as co-created works with artists Maryan Captan, Joshua Graupera, Eric Battle.
 The original artwork will be accompanied by archival materials related to displacement from Swarthmore College’s Friends Historical Library and Peace Collection.